ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 To run MAKER on a single computer, you first need to generate the necessary control files:
 `maker -CTL`

 These files are read by MAKER to determine where to find e.g. different software tools and what settings to use.
 For you, the most important file is `maker_opts.ctl`.
-Open it with the text editor of your choice to fill out some information (you can find the files for this in the project folder):
+Open it with the text editor of your choice to fill out some information (you can find the files for this in the project folder; make sure you write the full path to each file):

 `genome=scaffold.fa #genome sequence (fasta file or fasta embeded in GFF3 file)`